open-telemetry/opentelemetry.io/content/en/docs/languages/ruby/libraries.md

 #### To disable specific instrumentation libraries

-If you prefer to disable specific instrumentation libraries more selectively using environment variables, you can do that too.
-An instrumentation disabled by environment variable will take precedence over local config.
+You can also disable specific instrumentation libraries using environment variables.
+An instrumentation disabled by environment variable takes precedence over local config.
 The convention for environment variable name is the library name, upcased with `::` replaced by underscores, `OPENTELEMETRY` shortened to `OTEL_LANG`, and `_ENABLED` appended.